 When you name an object in ZENworks Control Center (folders, policies, policy groups, and so forth), ensure that the name adheres to the naming conventions; not all characters are supported.
-For more information on naming conventions, see "Naming Conventions in ZENworks Control Center" in the ZENworks Control Center Reference.
+For more information on naming conventions, see "Naming Conventions in ZENworks Control Center" in ZENworks 10 ConfigurationAsset Management System Administration Reference.